pavolloffay/kubecon-eu-2024-opentelemetry-kubernetes-tracing-tutorial/03-auto-instrumentation.md

     frontend-->>loadgen: alice wins
 ```

-## Manual or Automatic Instrumentation?

-To make your application emit traces, metrics & logs you can either instrument
-your application _manually_ or _automatically_:

-- Manual instrumentation means that you modify your code yourself: you initialize and
-  configure the SDK, you load instrumentation libraries, you create your own spans,
-  metrics using the API.
-  Developers can use this approach to tune the observability of their application to
-  their needs, but it requires a lot of initial time investment, expertise how (RPC) frameworks and client work and maintenance over time.
-- Automatic instrumentation means that you don't have to touch your code to get your
-  application emit telemetry data.
-  Automatic instrumentation is great to get you started with OpenTelemetry, and it is
-  also valuable for Application Operators, who have no access or insights about the
-  source code.

-In this chapter we will cover using OpenTelemetry auto-instrumentation.

-## Instrument the demo application

-In this section we will deploy the app into Kubernetes and instrument it with OpenTelemetry auto-instrumentation
-using the [Instrumentation CRD](https://github.com/open-telemetry/opentelemetry-operator?tab=readme-ov-file#opentelemetry-auto-instrumentation-injection) provided by the OpenTelemetry operator.
-Then we will modify the app to create custom spans and collector additional attributes.

 ### Deploy the app into Kubernetes

 Deploy the application into the kubernetes cluster.
 The app will be deployed into `tutorial-application` namespace.